ultraq/thymeleaf-layout-dialect/README.md

    restriction that the `layout:decorator` tag appear in an HTML element since Thymeleaf 2.0.10 relaxed that restriction too (tag must still appear in the root element of your page however).
+ - Updated Thymeleaf dependency from version 2.0.8 to 2.0.11 for the above issue due to a required API change in 2.0.11.

 ### 1.0.2
  - Resolved [Issue #2](thymeleaf-layout-dialect/issues/2), allowing decorator